Careers360 Logo

 (2) In this there is no forward motion of the disturbance from one particle to the adjoining particle and so on, beyond this particular region.

-(3) The total energy in stationary wave is twice the energy of each of incident and reflected wave.
+(3) The total energy in a stationary wave is twice the energy of each incident and reflected wave.
 But there is no flow or transference of energy along the stationary wave.

-(6) All the particles execute simple harmonic motion about their mean position (except those are at nodes) with the same time period.
+(6) All the particles execute simple harmonic motion about their mean position (except those at nodes) within the same time period.

-Note - In standing waves, if the amplitude of component waves are not equal.
-Resultant amplitude at nodes will not be zero.
-It will be minimum .
+Note - In standing waves, if the amplitude of component waves is not equal.
+The resultant amplitude at nodes will not be zero.
+It will be a minimum.
 Because of this, some energy will pass across nodes and waves will be partially standing.

-Let us take an example to understand and derive equation of standing wave -
+Let us take an example to understand and derive a equation of standing wave -

-Now we can apply principle of superposition on this and get -
+Now we can apply the principle of superposition to this and get -

 Standing Wave in a Closed Organ Pipe -

-Organ pipes are the musical instrument which are used for producing musical sound by blowing air into the pipe.
+Organ pipes are musical instruments that are used for producing musical sounds by blowing air into the pipe.
 In this longitudinal stationary waves are formed due to superimposition of incident and reflected longitudinal waves.

-Similarly at open ends, the twice reflected wave suffered a phase change of \pi at the open end.
+Similarly at open ends, the twice reflected wave suffered a phase change of π at the open end.

 Standing Waves in Open Organ Pipes